Blog

 HiFocus, headquartered in Chennai, claims STQC certification on its own website, and the claim has been repeated in at least one advertorial-style article on TechBullion.
 We haven't found any independent media verification.
 We haven't found a HiFocus certificate on the STQC IoTSCS portal.
 The brand says it has both BIS ER and STQC approval.
 We'll update this section if and when the certificate becomes publicly searchable on the official portal.

-Godrej Security Solutions: listed as "in pipeline"
+Not yet but it is listed as "in pipeline"

 Godrej Security Solutions sells CCTV cameras and video door phones under its broader security portfolio.
 Godrej itself makes no public STQC claim that we could find.
 One industry blog (SKN Technology) lists Godrej as being "in the STQC pipeline" alongside ZKTeco India and a Hikvision NextGen series.
 There's no STQC certificate visible on the government portal as of April 2026.

-ZKTeco India: listed as "in pipeline."
+Not yet but listed as "in pipeline."

 Same status as Godrej: mentioned by one industry source as being in the STQC submission pipeline, no public certificate, no claim from ZKTeco itself that we could verify.